Lucy Hockings: Early life, education and early career

 Hockings was born on 7 March 1974 in Taranaki in New Zealand's North Island.
 She attended Kristin School in Albany on Auckland's North Shore.
 She has a degree in journalism from the University of Auckland.
 Prior to joining the BBC, Hockings worked as a reporter for TVNZ.

 BBC

 Hockings joined the BBC as a producer in 1999, before being promoted to senior producer in 2000.
 As a reporter, Hockings covered the September 11 attacks, the Afghanistan and Iraq wars, the 2004 Indian Ocean tsunami, the death of Pope John Paul II, the 2005 London bombings and the capture of Saddam Hussein.
 During her earlier presenting days, Hockings said her employers made attempts to "iron out" her accent, and that she was sent to the Royal Academy of Dramatic Art for "unsuccessful" elocution lessons.
 In April 2023, when a new BBC news channel was launched for both UK and international viewers, Hockings became a chief presenter.

+Hockings sometimes presented Newsnight on BBC2 from 2026.